biovault/nptsne/docs/nptsne.rst

 API Reference
 =============

+The main API classes are:

 t-SNE classes
    * TextureTsne : linear tSNE simple API
    * TextureTsneExtended : linear tSNE advanced API wrapper with additional functionality

 HSNE classes
    * HSne: Hierarchical-SNE model builder
    * HSneScale: Wrapper for a scale in the HSNE model

+Full details are in the reference below.

 ``nptsne``: t-SNE and HSNE data embedding
 ==========================================

 .. autosummary::
    :nosignatures: